MA Fine Art (5-year programme)

 Introducing MA Fine Art (5-year programme)

-- an extensive knowledge of art history and methods of its study
+Through this course, you will gain both a professional understanding of artistic practice and an extensive knowledge of art history and methods of its study.

-You will study both history of art and studio-based disciplines over the course of this five-year programme.
+You will study both the history of art and studio-based disciplines throughout this five-year programme.

 This will include: